Pakistan launches anti-polio drive as COVID-19 cases rise

-ISLAMABAD (AP) — Pakistani authorities on Monday launched this year’s first nationwide anti-polio campaign even as coronavirus infections surge.
+ISLAMABAD (AP) — Pakistani authorities on Monday launched a nationwide anti-polio campaign even as coronavirus infections surge.

 About 150,000 health workers are taking part in the five-day, anti-polio drive to inoculate 22.4 million children under age 5, according to a statement issued by Shahzad Beg, the coordinator for polio program.
 The previous campaign took place weeks ago when Pakistan witnessed decline in COVID-19 cases.